 The Reverend Dr. Tom Elliott Assistant Professor in the Practice of Practical Theology, Director of Contextual Education II, Director of the Teaching Parish Program and Ministry Internships is an elder in the North Georgia Conference of The United Methodist Church.
-Since 2000, he has been a part of the Course of Study and Advanced Course of Study faculty teaching Wesleyan Movement, Preaching and Worship, and United Methodist Polity in ACOS.
+Since 2001, he has been a part of the Course of Study and Advanced Course of Study faculty teaching Wesleyan Movement, Preaching, Worship, Evangelism, and United Methodist Polity.
 Tom also teaches Theology of Stewardship, Church, Congregational Leadership, and United Methodist Polity in NICFA (Candler).
 Tom’s interests lie inreflective practice and theological imagination as it applies to vocation, discipleship, the ministry of the church and God's mission in the world.
 Tom is an elder in the North Georgia Conference where he has served as a pastor for 26 years.
 He is also a lifetime trustee of Salem Camp Ground, Inc. As a musical evangelist Tom appears in churches, coffee houses, and other various settings.
 He has a Bachelors of Arts from Mercer University in Psychology and Philosophy, a Master of Divinity from Candler School of Theology, and a Doctor of Ministry from Emory University.
 A native Georgian, Tom is married to Kelly and they have a grown daughter and son.

 The Reverend Dr. David G. Garber, Jr. is Associate Professor of Old Testament and Hebrew at the McAfee School of Theology, Mercer University.
 A graduate of Emory University's Graduate Division of Religion, Dr. Garber's research interests include studies of the Hebrew Bible prophetic literature, the use of the Hebrew Bible in reflecting upon issues of social justice, and the use of trauma theory to understand ancient Judah's experience of exile.
 As an ordained Baptist minister, Dr. Garber strives to bridge the perceived gap between the church and the academy, confronting the concerns of the contemporary world with the ancient biblical tradition.